Borkowo, Tczew County

 Borkowo is a village in the administrative district of Gmina Morzeszczyn, within Tczew County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km west of Morzeszczyn, 30 km south of Tczew, and 59 km south of the regional capital Gdańsk.
 It is located within the ethnocultural region of Kociewie in the historic region of Pomerania.

 Borkowo was a private church village of the monastery in Pelplin, administratively located in the Tczew County in the Pomeranian Voivodeship of the Kingdom of Poland.

 Transport

 The Polish A1 motorway and the Voivodeship road 234 run through the village.